rikby/xdebug-switcher/README.md

 XDebug is enabled
 ```

-Please `xd_swi --help` to get more information about options.
+Please use `xd_swi --help` to get more information about options.

 ### Help output
 ```